 But even more than that, encouraging repeat business can help build a real community around your business.
 Having that sense of loyalty and retaining customers, whether you are a service or product-based business is a wonderful feeling.
 And not only that, but it’s a great sign that your business is thriving and resonating with your ideal audience.

-To read more about how to improve your customer experience to generate more repeat business & referrals, have a look at these:
+To read more about how to improve your customer journey to generate more repeat business & referrals, have a look at these: